Samsung Galaxy S8: The antidote for phone fatigue?

 The usefulness of Bixby could go a long way toward determining whether the Galaxy S8 is seen as a breakthrough device.
 At least early on, Bixby looks a bit rough.
 It's less a search engine than Google Assistant and more a "sidekick" to help you control your phone.

 The other factor, of course, is the next iPhone.
 Apple is reportedly also looking to trim down its bezels, as well as eliminate the home button.
-The prospect of a big change could have consumers looking for a premium phone to hold off on Samsung's product.
+The prospect of a big change could cause consumers who are looking for a premium phone to hold off on Samsung's product.

 Or Samsung could have something amazing up its sleeve.
 We'll see on Wednesday.